sypai/sypai.github.io/_posts/2019-08-28-Subtitle-Resync.md

 - **How are fingerprints compared?**<br>
 The naive way to compare two fingerprints is to XOR the hashes and count the number of non-zero bits in the result.
 If you have two identical fingerprints, the result will be zero.
- If you have two compately different fingerprints, you will see around 50% split between zero and non-zero bits, i.e. the number of non-zero bits will be about 16 for every hash.
+ If you have two completely different fingerprints, you will see around 50% split between zero and non-zero bits, i.e. the number of non-zero bits will be about 16 for every hash.
 Which results in very poor results.
 Obviously the fingerprints of the two files have different timings, thus the hashes we extract out of the original sample will have an offset that is relative to the modified sample. <br> <br>